-A person carrying out a forest practice is required to implement the measures specified in their FSP to prevent the introduction or spread of prescribed species of invasive plants.
-In the FSP, as a measure to prevent the introduction or spread of invasive plants, BLSW committed to:
+A person carrying out a forest practice is required to perform the measures specified in their FSP to prevent the introduction or spread of prescribed species of invasive plants.
+In its FSP, as a measure to prevent the introduction or spread of invasive plants, 639881 BC committed to:

-- assessing and grass seeding areas of exposed soils, where required, within one year of completion of a forest practice. - monitoring at least 10 percent of the sites seeded within the previous calendar year and reseeding them if required to ensure the establishment of the grass. - prioritizing high-risk areas for monitoring.
+- Assessing and grass seeding areas of exposed soils, where required, within one year of completion of a forest practice. - Monitoring at least 10 percent of the sites seeded within the previous calendar year and reseeding them, if required, to ensure the establishment of the grass. - Prioritizing high risk areas for monitoring.